Reviewing the good, the bad, and the Edwin Jackson.

 Click here for more information on Baseball Prospectus subscriptions or use the buttons to the right to subscribe and get access to the best baseball content on the web.

-If these players are on your league's waiver wire, they might be worth a look, depending on the format in which you play.
+If these players are on your waiver wire, they might be worth a look, depending on the format of your league.

 Mookie Betts, OF/SS/2B, Boston Red Sox